cgwire/kitsu/docs/first_production/README.md

 You need to add someone to a production to assign him a task.

-On the drop-down menu at the top of the page, select the **TEAM** page.
+On the dropdown menu at the top of the page, select the **TEAM** page.

 ![Drop down menu team](../img/getting-started/drop_down_menu_team.png)

 On the **Team** page, you can see all the assignations for a specific project.
-If you want to check another project team, switch to the page's top.
+Switch to the page's top if you want to check another project team.

 ![Team page](../img/getting-started/team_page.png)

 ## Assign Tasks to an Artist

-We can now return to the **ASSETS** page via the drop-down menu.
+We can now return to the **ASSETS** page via the dropdown menu.

 ![Drop down menu asset](../img/getting-started/drop_down_menu_asset.png).